mverouden/blogdown-academic/content/post/2022-11-07-anaconda-installation-macos/index.md

 ### Add a Julia kernel

-After installing Anaconda3 only the Python kernel is present, unless you already did [Add a R kernel](#add-a-r-kernel) .
+After installing Anaconda3 only the Python kernel is present, unless you already have [added a R kernel](#add-a-r-kernel).
 To add a Julia kernel for use inside Jupyter Notebook or JupyterLab perform the following steps:

 1. Open the Terminal application as described above in [Complete removal of a previous Anaconda installation on macOS](#complete-removal-of-a-previous-anaconda-installation-on-macos).

-2. Start Julia by typing `julia` at the terminal prompt.
+2. Start Julia by typing `julia` at the terminal prompt and press return &#8617; to execute.
 Once Julia has started, you will see the prompt displayed as `julia>`.

 3. Type `]` and the prompt will change into `(@v1.8) pkg>`.
 This under the assumption that you have Julia v1.8.2 or later installed.
 For other versions of Julia the version number for package management will differ.

-4. Type the command `add IJulia`.
+4. Type the command `add IJulia` and press return &#8617; to execute.
 This will install a lot of packages and make the Julia kernel available in Jupyter Notebook and JupyterLab.

 5. Close the Julia package manager by pressing the BACKSPACE key on your keyboard.

-6. Type `exit()` to close Julia.
+6. Type `exit()` and press return &#8617; to execute, in order to close Julia.

 7. Close the Terminal application by typing `exit` and press return &#8617; to execute.